Coronavirus: IFB 3-Phase Back to Work Plan

-What if I have guests in from other states staying in my house?
+What if I have guests in town from other states staying in my house?

 - In accordance with our travel policy, you will need to stay home for 14 days.
 Please see travel policies above as our policy has changed to reflect the 3-Phase Back to Work Plan.

 What if I have high risk health issues?